Mexico says Nestle to sell Pfizer baby food business

-MEXICO CITY Swiss food giant Nestle NESN.VX will sell the assets of U.S. pharmaceutical company Pfizer's (PFE.N) baby food business in Mexico, a business it acquired globally in an $11.85 billion deal last year, Mexico's competition watchdog said on Monday.
+MEXICO CITY Swiss food giant Nestle NESN.VX will sell the assets of U.S. pharmaceutical company Pfizer's (PFE.N) baby food business in Mexico, a business it acquired globally in an $11.85 billion (7.7 billion pounds) deal last year, Mexico's competition watchdog said on Monday.

 Mexico's Federal Competition Commission, which in November rejected the tie-up on the basis it would give Nestle too much power in the baby food market, said the Swiss company must also license the Pfizer brands for 10 years to whichever company buys the assets.